gtxaspec/wz_flash-helper/docs/README_other_options.md

 With this option enabled:

 - No operation will be done.
+Instead, the shell commands used by the operations will be printed out without being run.
 - Custom scripts will not be run.
 - SD card kernel will not be copied and renamed.